 “I am very scared to open up because of the things I went through.
 I grew up a camp in Uganda without my family with militants, police officers and prison officers.
 I faced a lot of problems, of rape and child abuse.
 So I am fearful and scared of officials.”

-“I was so shocked and embarrassed when this man asked me whether I was raped.
+“I was so shocked and embarrassed when this man on a screen asked me whether I was raped.
 Some things you do not rush to tell your partner and he was right there so what could I say?
 I said no, that I hadn’t been raped.
 Then I stopped the interview and asked if my partner could go out.
 That was not good for my relationship with him.
 He thought I hadn’t been honest with him.
-He was very upset.
-It has really undermined our relationship, to the point that recently he nearly asked me to leave which was really frightening, especially at this time.”
+I was crying but the interviewer didn’t say anything.
+I insisted that he let me have my supporter come in.
+He waited while she was trying to calm me down, then just carried on with firing questions at me – was I gang raped, did the men have guns.
+I was not able to explain what had happened to me.
+I just said no. It was so upsetting and I still haven’t got over it.
+It also really undermined my relationship, to the point that he nearly asked me to leave which was really frightening, especially when the pandemic was so bad.”

 Ms C was left devastated by this experience and has struggled to pursue her case, feeling hopeless and defeated even before a decision is reached on her claim.
 WAR complained about her treatment and said she shouldn’t have to endure any more interviews; her case should be considered on the basis of our own and other expert evidence.
 Her relationship broke down and fortunately she was offered free accommodation through a voluntary group.
 But this is outside London, preventing her from joining our activities when these resumed in May.